LinkedInLearning/sass-esst-2876266/README.md

-# COURSENAME
+# Sass Essential Training
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course Sass Essential Training.
 The full course is available from [LinkedIn Learning][lil-course-url].

-![course-name-alt-text][lil-thumbnail-url]
+![Sass Essential Training][lil-thumbnail-url]

-_See the readme file in the main branch for updated instructions and information._
+Learn the fundamentals of Syntactically Awesome Stylesheets (Sass), a modern web development language that helps you write CSS better, faster, and with more advanced features.
+Ray Villalobos shows you the best way to install Sass and work with its main features: variables, nesting, partials, and mixins.
+Plus, learn how to use SassScript to create complex functions from Sass lists and control statements.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.